 Aeonium plants can be grown outdoors in some climates.
 Here are the guidelines:

 • Place them in a spot with bright light and well-draining soil.
 Direct sun can burn the leaves, especially if the plant is not accustomed to intense sunlight.
 Shelter it from the hottest rays of midday sun.
-Sandy soil or cactus potting mix works well for Aeonium.

 • Watch for pests and disease more closely.
 Outdoor conditions may lead to more pest infestations or fungal disease.
 Inspect your Aeonium regularly and treat any problems promptly before they spread.
 Repeat treatments may be needed to fully get rid of the infestation.
+The most common problem I have with mine are mealybugs.
+Luckily treatment is pretty simple.

-• Bring Aeonium inside before temperatures drop in fall.
+• Bring them inside before temperatures drop in fall.
 They cannot tolerate frost, so move it indoors if temperatures drop below 65 F. Allow it to acclimate to indoor conditions for a week or two before colder weather arrives.

 • Consider permanent outdoor options only if your climate allows.
 If you live in a warm area with minimal frost, they can be planted in the ground or in containers outdoors year-round.
 Choose a spot with light shade or sunlight protection during the hottest parts of the day.
 Mulch around the plant to retain some moisture in the soil.
+My larger specimens are all in the ground and are thriving.
+They come out of dormancy when temperatures cool down and are just stunning.

 With attention and adjustments, Aeonium can benefit from time outside in suitable climates.
 However, many species do best as indoor houseplants to maintain the right conditions.
-Monitor your Aeonium closely if moving it outside and bring it in before temperatures drop in fall.
+Monitor yours closely if moving it outside and bring it in before temperatures drop in fall.
 With some care, these interesting succulents can thrive in or out of the home.

 Here are some tips for acclimating Aeonium plants to indoor conditions:

-• Gradually introduce it to indoor conditions.
 If moving the plant indoors from outdoors, do so over the course of 1-2 weeks.
 This allows it to adjust to lower light and humidity levels gradually.
 Moving it in all at once can shock the plant and cause leaf drop or stress.

-• Provide lots of light.
 They needs bright light to thrive indoors, so place it near a sunny window that gets lots of direct sunlight.
 If sunlight is limited, use a grow light to provide adequate illumination for 12-14 hours a day.
 Without enough light, Aeonium may become etiolated or drop leaves.

-• Maintain average indoor temperatures.
 Most do best with temperatures of 65 to 80 F. Keep your plant away from cold drafts and vents that can lower the temperature.
 If your home is cool, use a space heater to provide warmth.
 Monitor your Aeonium for any signs of stress from temperature changes.

-• Increase humidity if needed.
 If your home is dry in winter, use a humidifier to increase humidity for your Aeonium.
 You can also mist the leaves with a spray bottle or place the pot on top of pebbles with some water added.
 Higher humidity will help your plant adjust to the change in conditions.
+You most likely won’t ever need to do this unless you live in super dry desert conditions.

 With time and attention, your Aeonium can adjust well to indoor conditions.
 Providing adequate light and adjusting the watering and humidity as needed will help reduce stress for your plant.
-Once established inside, Aeonium can thrive as a houseplant with the right conditions.
+Once established inside, they can thrive as a houseplant with the right conditions.

 Aeoniums are a stunning and low-maintenance addition to any garden or home.
 By following the tips outlined in this guide, you can easily grow and care for these beautiful plants.
-With proper watering, sunlight, and care, Aeonium succulents will thrive and bring a touch of color and life to your space.
+With proper watering, sunlight, and care, your succulents will thrive and bring a touch of color and life to your garden space.